devonzuegel/timezone-expander.alfredworkflow/README.md

 ---

-For example, if your system time is in Miami and you enter `tz 5pm PT Shanghai Zurich`, you'll get this result pasted into your topmost app: `2pm PT / 5am Shanghai / 11pm Zurich`.
+For example, if your system time is in Miami (ET) and you enter `tz 5pm PT Shanghai Zurich`, you'll get this result pasted into your topmost app: `2pm PT / 5am Shanghai / 11pm Zurich`.

 A few notes about how the input works:
 - The first argument (`5pm`) is your local time.
 In this example, that means it's 5pm in Miami, which is in the Eastern Timezone.